 Suzanne Schiavone, M.S., CCC-SLP joined the OTA team in 2017.
 She received a Bachelor’s degree in Speech, Language, and Hearing Sciences from Boston University.
 After graduation, she worked for a year providing home-based services to children with autism spectrum disorder.
 Following that experience, she attended the MGH Institute of Health Professions and received her Master’s degree in Speech-Language Pathology.
 Her past clinical experiences include working in public schools, sub-separate special education programs, and clinic-based settings.
 She has also worked with adults in skilled nursing facilities.
 Suzanne gained extensive experience using both low tech communication strategies and tools and high tech communication devices during a clinical placement at a pediatric clinic that specializes in augmentative and alternative communication.
 She has experience working with children of all ages with a range of communication disorders, including children with complex physical, developmental, and social-emotional disabilities, as well as children with significant behavioral challenges.
 Suzanne’s specific areas of interest within the field include autism spectrum disorder, augmentative and alternative communication, and early speech and language development.

-Christina Marzano, M.S.
-CCC-SLP joined the OTA team in 2018.
-Christina received her Bachelor’s degree from the University of Massachusetts in Communication Disorders and her Master’s degree from Adelphi University in Speech Language Pathology.
-Prior to working at OTA, Christina worked in Early Intervention where she provided therapy to children with a variety of diagnoses including hearing impairments, Down Syndrome, autism, apraxia, stuttering, phonological disorders, articulation disorders, feeding disorders, and expressive/receptive language disorders.
-Her interests within the field include early speech and language development, apraxia, and augmentative and alternative communication.
+Allison Driscoll, M.S CCC-SLP joined our team in 2020.
+She holds a Bachelor of arts degree in Human Development from Merrimack College and a Master of Science degree in Speech-Language Pathology from New York Medical College.
+Prior to working at OTA, Allison worked at another pediatric outpatient clinic in New Hampshire where she provided therapy to children with a variety of diagnoses including phonological disorders, fluency disorders, articulation disorders, feeding disorders, Autism, and expressive/receptive language disorders.
+Her interests within the field include early speech and language development, feeding disorders, articulation disorders, and phonological disorders.